 This post is also available in: French

-Having recently explored the dynamic city of Fortaleza in Brazil, I wanted to give you guys a few tops tips on what to do there, where to stay and the best ways to get around.
+Having recently explored the dynamic city of Fortaleza in Brazil, I wanted to give you guys a few tops tips on what to do there, where to stay, and the best ways to get around.
 Fortaleza is the large capital of the Brazilian state of Ceará and is a bustling place with around four million inhabitants.
 As such there is plenty to keep you busy while staying here, not to mention about 25 stunning beaches!
-From history, culture and nightlife to tasty local cuisine, Fortaleza offers something for everyone.
-Here I’ve picked my favourites…
+From history, culture, and nightlife to tasty local cuisine, Fortaleza offers something for everyone.
+Here I’ve picked my favorites…

 Best things to do in Fortaleza